-- 4. Coordinate with Emergency Management for the transportation of food shipments to warehouses, feeding sites and pantry locations. - 5.
+- 3. Ensure sufficient storage space to store food supplies. - 4.
+Coordinate with Emergency Management for the transportation of food shipments to warehouses, feeding sites and pantry locations. - 5.
 Purchase or solicit food supplies to sustain the disaster survivors until local officials/agencies can manage the operation. - 6.
 Initiate Points of Distribution (POD) in conjunction with Emergency Management.